DanielKehoe/learn-rails-copilot/80_Rails_Composer.md

 ```

 In this book, all our view templates were written using the ERB template
 language.
-In the "Concepts" chapter in Book One, you learned that components of
+In the "Concepts" chapter in the book *Learn Ruby on Rails: First Steps*, you learned that components of
 Rails can be mixed for different stacks.
 Some developers substitute
 [Haml](http://haml.info/) or [Slim](http://slim-lang.com/) for ERB.
 I've
 written an article on [Haml and